Skip to main content

 Older Dog

-Are there any good home-made diets for cancer patients?
+Are there any good homemade diets for cancer patients?

 I have used a variety of home-prepared and commercial diets for my cancer patients.
-Based on Ogilvie’s work using low carbohydrate, moderate fat and moderate protein diets for lymphoma patients, we have used homemade diets that reduce carbohydrates while providing quality protein, presumably appropriate fat and fatty acid profiles, and high levels of nutrient rich vegetables.
+Based on Ogilvie’s work using low carbohydrate, moderate fat, and moderate protein diets for lymphoma patients, we have used homemade diets that reduce carbohydrates while providing quality protein, presumably appropriate fat and fatty acid profiles, and high levels of nutrient-rich vegetables.

 Rule number one is to KEEP THEM EATING, so we don’t stand on principle if our patients dislike our cooking.
 On the other hand, the majority of canine and feline patients appear to improve in general condition after becoming acclimated to the diet below, and we assume that their general improvement bodes well for the course of their disease, at least to optimize survival times.